-SITE WORK: Our inspector will do a visual examination of the exterior walls to identify the type of stucco system and determine areas of concern, if any.
-They will only need access inside the home if there are decks or balconies where inside access is required.
+SITE WORK: Our inspector will only need access inside the home if there are decks or balconies where inside access is required.
+They will first do a visual examination of the exterior walls to identify the type of stucco system and determine any areas of concern.
+The testing procedure requires the inspector to make small test holes in certain locations.
+The probe holes are small, less than ¼ inch, and in inconspicuous areas, like under windows.
 Probing is the best method for testing stucco.
-Probing allows the inspector to investigate behind the stucco without removing parts of the walls.
-The probes allow for an accurate reading of moisture and to test the substrate to see if it has been affected by moisture.
-Moisture Intrusion occurs when water penetrates the building’s exterior weatherproof barrier.
-Over time and if undetected, moisture can cause damage to both the stucco and the structural system.
-Trapped moisture can support mold, mildew, and fungus growth.
-The inspector fills the holes with caulking specifically made for stucco that matches, or closely matches, the color of the stucco.
-You can also refer to the Resource Tab on our website where there are videos that will show clips explaining and demonstrating the process.
+Probing allows the inspector to investigate behind the stucco without damaging or removing parts of the walls.
+The probes allow for an accurate reading of any moisture and test the substrate of the home to see if it has been affected by moisture.
+It is our practice to limit the number of probes while gathering the information needed.
+The inspector seals the holes with caulking specifically made for stucco that matches, or closely matches, the color of the stucco.
+The inspection will result in a detailed report outlining any issues found, along with recommendations.
+It can also help make informed decisions about necessary repairs and maintenance.
+You can also refer to the Resource Tab on our website, where videos will show clips explaining and demonstrating the process.

-Moisture Intrusion May Occur at the Following
+Moisture Intrusion May Occur at the Following:

 Windows and Doors